lRomul/argus-freesound/README.md

 ```

 MixUp augmentation was very useful in competition.
 This method creates a training example based on the weighted average of the two samples.
-In addition to the default MixUp method has been applied `SigmoidConcatMixer`:
+In addition to the default MixUp method has been applied [SigmoidConcatMixer](src/mixers.py). it works like a smooth gradient transition from one clip to another.

 ![](readme_images/sigmoidmixup.png)